Meagan McCray

 Meagan Kelly McCray (born June 17, 1987) is an American former soccer goalkeeper who last played for Valur of Úrvalsdeild in Iceland.

 Early life and education

 McCray was born in Greenbrae, California and attended San Marin High School.
 She later attended Santa Clara University and played for the Broncos women's soccer team for four years.

-Playing career
+Career

 Club

 While enrolled at Santa Clara University, McCray appeared for Women's Premier Soccer League team Sonoma County Sol.
-She was on the club roster in 2006 and she appeared in 2 league matches in 2007.
+She was on the club roster in 2006 and appeared in 2 league matches in 2007.

 McCray signed as a free agent with FC Gold Pride of Women's Professional Soccer in 2009.
 She didn't appear in a match for the club.

 After being released by FC Gold Pride, McCray joined Washington Freedom for the 2010 season.
 She would appear in 1 league game.

 McCray moved to Iceland in 2011 to play for Úrvalsdeild team Valur.

 International

-McCray was a member of a number of different youth national teams for the United States.
+McCray was a member of different youth national teams for the United States.